gunnarleffler/instapost/README.md

 ### /rfc_utils

+Some utilities to pull data from the NWRFC

 `get_rfc_local` - gets local flow data from NWRFC

-`get_rfc_webservice` - gets forecast and observed data from nwrfc XML webservice
+`get_rfc_webservice` - gets forecast and observed data from NWRFC XML webservice

+`get_rfc_ptr` - gets forecast and observed precip and temperature from NWRFC XML webservice

 `get_ahps` - gets AHPS observed data and official forecasts